CoreELEC/CoreELEC/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 # BEFORE YOU OPEN AN ISSUE MAKE SURE IT IS NOT ALREADY RESOLVED IN THE WIKI https://github.com/EmuELEC/EmuELEC/wiki
+# DELETE EVERYTHING ABOVE THIS LINE (INCLUDING THIS LINE) BEFORE SUBMITTING TO MAKE SURE YOU'VE READ THIS!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]